-That’s because the demand for top seasonal talent is intensifying every year, and delaying your search could cause you to miss out on the best candidates and, in turn, the positive businesses results that they can deliver.
+That’s because the demand for top seasonal talent is intensifying every year, and delaying your search could cause you to miss out on the best candidates and the positive business results they deliver.

-The high stakes of winter seasonal jobs.
+The high stakes of holiday hiring.

-Many industries, not just retail, rely on a sales spike during the holiday season to boost profits.
+Many industries—not just retail—rely on a sales spike during the holiday season to boost profits.
 Billions of dollars worth of goods are sold between Black Friday and New Year’s Eve, and those transactions fuel activity not just at the cash registers, but in storage warehouses, manufacturing facilities, shipping and receiving hubs and call centers around the country.

 How many seasonal jobs are filled each year?